 Grading will be based on 100 possible points.

-- Assignments should be submitted to Canvas (not your blog) using the file naming convention: “LastName_NameofAssignment” as a Word doc or PDF.
+- Major assignments should be submitted to Canvas (not your blog) using the file naming convention: “LastName_NameofAssignment” as a Word doc or PDF.

 - Late submissions will be reduced by 20% of the total points possible for that assignment.